ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### What is the history of Ruby?

-The following a summary of a posting made by Matz in [ruby-talk:00382] on June 4, 1999.
-(The birthday of Ruby is corrected in [ruby-list:15977]).
+The following is a summary of a posting made by Matz in [ruby-talk:00382] on June 4, 1999.
+(The birthday of Ruby has been corrected in [ruby-list:15977].)

-> Well, Ruby was born on February 24 1993.
+> Well, Ruby was born on February 24, 1993.
 I was talking with my colleague
 > about the possibility of an object-oriented scripting language.
 I knew Perl
-> (Perl4, not Perl5), but I didn't like it really, because it had smell of toy
+> (Perl4, not Perl5), but I didn't like it really, because it had the smell of
-> language (it still has).
-The object-oriented scripting language seemed very
+> a toy language (it still has).
+The object-oriented scripting language seemed
-> promising.
+> very promising.

 > I knew Python then.
 But I didn't like it, because I didn't think it was a
-> true object-oriented language---OO features appeared to be add-on to the
+> true object-oriented language---OO features appeared to be an add-on to the
 > language.
 As a language manic and OO fan for 15 years, I really wanted a
 > genuine object-oriented, easy-to-use scripting language.
 I looked for, but
 > couldn't find one.

 > So, I decided to make it.
 It took several months to make the interpreter
 > run.
-I put it the features I love to have in my language, such as iterators,
+I put into it the features I love to have in my language, such as
-> exception handling, garbage collection.
+> iterators, exception handling, garbage collection.

 > Then, I reorganized the features of Perl into a class library, and
 > implemented them.
 I posted Ruby 0.95 to the Japanese domestic newsgroups